 Important things to remember

-- You should not increase or reduce the dose of prednisolone unless your doctor tells you to.
+- Do not increase or reduce the dose of prednisolone or prednisone unless your doctor or rheumatologist tells you to.

 Programs & Research